Serra-Technologies/serra/README.md

 # Serra
-Object-Oriented Spark Framework for Data Transformations
+Translate SQL to Optimized Spark

 # Setup for running